eugenetangkj/tp/docs/DeveloperGuide.md

 2. **Alternative 2: Do not update the right panel when a new `Internship` is added**
     * Pros: No additional code is required in the `execute` method of `AddCommand`.
-    * Cons: When the user has a lot of `Internship` entries, the added entry in the left UI panel may not be visible since it is added to the bottom.
+    * Cons: When the user has a lot of `Internship` entries, the added entry in the List Panel may not be visible since it is added to the bottom.
 Without scrolling, users have to rely on the Results Display box to determine if the `AddCommand` is successful.